fortin/Global-Neighbor/README.md

 # Global Neighbor

-A CMS (currently, a blog with comments, forum, and a Bluesky ticker on the homepage) for use by communities.
+A CMS (currently, a blog with comments, forum, a document library, and a Bluesky ticker on the homepage) for use by communities.
 WCAG-compliant for accessibility.

 You'll need an `.env` file in the root directory, containing the following: